-By 2036 Camden is projected to have close to 250,000 residents making it the fastest growing LGA in Australia.
+By 2036 Camden is projected to have close to 213,836 residents making it the fastest growing LGA in Australia (source: forecast.id).

 DELIVERY APPROACH

 LEADING

 A SUCCESSFUL ADVOCATE FOR OUR PEOPLE AND PLACES

 The NSW Government and its partners lead the planning, funding and delivery of many transformational projects to support the Western Parkland City.
 These will shape and generate opportunities for Camden.